thefipster/fit-happens/src/shared/ts/libs/fit-journal/README.md

 ## 🚀 What is FitJournal?

 FitJournal is your in-memory journal for fitness data — powered by RxJS magic.
-It's designed to collect, emit, and sync user-generated messages such as workouts, tags, and sets in a reactive and extendable way.
+It's designed to collect, emit, and sync user-generated messages such as exercises, tags, and batches in a reactive and extendable way.

 Whether you're building a swole solo lifter app or a connected community workout tracker — **FitJournal keeps your reps in check**.